swirlai/swirl-search/docs/Admin-Guide.md

 ## Customizing

 The services invoked by `swirl.py` are defined in [swirl/services.py](https://github.com/swirlai/swirl-search/blob/main/swirl/services.py).

-See the previous section for changes to the services definitions in version 2.5.
+TBD: add more details

 ## Troubleshooting

+TBD: move to a new guide

 Note that `swirl.py` writes the list of services and their associated pids to a file: `.swirl`